 When our office attempts to contact you to set up an appointment we use the phone numbers you have provided the university.
-In many cases you have not updated this phone number since you came to Orientation prior to your 1st year at CMU.
+In many cases you have not updated this phone number since you came to Orientation prior to your first year at CMU.
 If we do not have a local or cell phone number on record for you, your parents or guardians may receive a phone call inadvertently.
 To update your phone number on file with CMU please login to Centrallink.cmich.edu

 and update your account.

 What can parents do to assist?

 Our policies on alcohol and drug use are clear, and we view violations of these very strongly.
 We confront students and issues sanctions when we identify transgressions.
 Federal Law H.R.
 6 allows universities to notify parents when violations occur.
-CMU will notify parents when students are found in violation of an alcohol or controlled substance policy.
+CMU will notify parents when students under age 21 are found in violation of an alcohol or controlled substance policy.
 We encourage parents to join us in an effort to prevent incidents that might interfere with their student's academic goals and personal well-being at CMU.